-The second proposed zoning sub-district is the EDA Central subdistrict which is bounded by East Berkeley Street to the north, Albany Street and I-93 to the east, Malden Street to the south, and Harrison Avenue to the east.
-Its boundaries correspond to the "SOWA" HACSP planning sub-area that was referred to throughout the planning study working sessions.
+The second proposed zoning sub-district is the EDA Central sub-district which is bounded by East Berkeley Street to the north, Albany Street and I-93 to the east, Malden Street to the south, and Harrison Avenue to the west.
+Its boundaries correspond to the SOWA sub-area.
 The intent and purpose of the sub-district is based on the following vision statement that was collectively drafted throughout the process: "A vibrant mixed-use neighborhood.
 Existing historic resources and industrial character should be preserved while fostering a diverse range of uses including housing, commercial, artist space and strategically-located retail.
 Streetscape improvements should be focused to improve the pedestrian experience and reinforce connections to public transit."